tung/ruggrogue/book/game-data.md

 There are exactly two entities that are *not* automatically added to the map's spatial cache: the difficulty tracker and the player.

-The difficulty tracking entity is an entity that only has an `Experience` component.
+The difficulty tracking entity has only an `Experience` component.
 Its role is to track the total amount of experience that could be gained by defeating all monsters on the current map in order to gauge an appropriate power level to spawn items and monsters on future levels.
 The difficulty tracking entity is created by the `spawn_difficulty` function in the `src/spawn.rs` file, and its entity ID is stored in the `id` field of the unique `Difficulty` struct defined in the `src/experience.rs` file.
 The difficulty tracking entity is spawned when a new game is started, namely in the `new_game_setup` function defined in the `src/modes/title.rs` file.

-The player entity is created by the `spawn_player` function defined in the `src/spawn.rs` file, which is called when starting a new game in the same `new_game_setup` function that was just mentioned.
+The player entity is created by the `spawn_player` function defined in the `src/spawn.rs` file, which is called when starting a new game in the `new_game_setup` function.
 The ID of the player entity is needed almost everywhere in the game, so it's stored in the `PlayerId` unique for easy access.
-As mentioned before, the player entity is not automatically added to the map's spatial cache, but unlike the difficulty tracking entity, it eventually needs to be added so that the player can move around the do things in the map.
+As mentioned before, the player entity is not automatically added to the map's spatial cache, but unlike the difficulty tracking entity, it eventually needs to be added so that the player can move around and do things on the map.
 When this needs to happen, the `add_coords_to_players` function (defined in `src/player.rs`) is called, followed by the `place_player_in_first_room` function (defined in `src/map.rs`) to position it and add it to the spatial cache.

 You may notice that the difficulty tracking and player entities are also created in the `main` function in the `src/main.rs` file.